beckbikang/ho-java/README.md

 # the feature
 1. ✅write data to kafka by topic
 2. ✅registe server to consul
-3. add prometheus monitor application
+3. ✅add prometheus monitor application
 4. add unittest